alecrabbit/sh-php-dev-helper/README.md

 ### Requirements to docker images

-You cna use your own php docker images in `docker-compose.yml` and `docker-compose-debug.yml`.
+You can use your own docker images in `docker-compose.yml` and `docker-compose-debug.yml`.
 See [requirements](.docs/docker-images-requirments.md)